Joxit/docker-registry-ui/README.md

 -   List all your repositories/images.
 -   List all tags for a repository/image
 -   Sort the tag list
--   One interface for many registry
+-   One interface for many registries
 -   Use a secured docker registry
 -   Share your docker registry with query parameter `url` (e.g. `https://joxit.github.io/docker-registry-ui/demo?url=https://registry.example.com`)